 Joost Korte, Director General for Employment, Social Affairs and Inclusion, European Commission, DG EMPL, stated: “Through the European Accessibility Act, we establish the world’s first market for accessible products and services and, in the next decades, more than 120 million European with disabilities will be able to benefit from this Act.”

-Helga Stevens, Member of the European Parliament, about her parliamentary report on the implementation of the current EU Disability Strategy and the process to come: “The report proposes that the Commission ensures that all future disability strategy aims at fully implementing the UN CRPD in all areas of EU policy (…) The Commission also needs to mainstream accessibility in all policy areas, in public and private sectors, including in the digital marketing strategy (…) EU funding should include a budget for accessibility.”
+Helga Stevens, Member of the European Parliament, about her parliamentary report on the implementation of the current EU Disability Strategy and the process to come: “The report proposes that the Commission ensures that all future disability strategies aim at fully implementing the UN CRPD in all areas of EU policy (…) The Commission also needs to mainstream accessibility in all policy areas, in public and private sectors, including in the digital marketing strategy (…) EU funding should include a budget for accessibility.”

 Emmanuelle Grange, Head of the Disability and Inclusion Unit, European Commission, DG EMPL recalled the process for the consultation on the future disability strategy and explained that the consultation to be launched in 2019 will address actions carried out in the 8 current priority areas: accessibility, participation, equality, employment, education, social protection, external action and the Pillar of Social Rights.